anoma/nspec/docs/tutorial/md/links.md

 todos: False
 ---

-## Wikilinks
+## Wiki links

-Wikilinks offer a simple method for citing and referencing other pages in the documentation without lengthy URLs. **Wikilinks are the preferred method for linking to other pages** in the documentation, so please use them whenever possible.
+Wiki links offer a simple method for citing and referencing other pages in the documentation without lengthy URLs. **Wiki links are the preferred method for linking to other pages** in the documentation, so please use them whenever possible.